SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 *	If there are syntactic errors in our program, we receive a **compile-time error message**.

 ### How do I Register at SoftUni Judge?
-Just use your id (Username + Password) from the site [softuni.bg](softuni.bg).
+Just use your id (Username + Password) from the site [https://softuni.bg/](softuni.bg).
 If you haven't yet registered, go right ahead – it will take no more than a minute since it's just a standard website registration.

 ## Executing Code in the Browser using HTML + JS
 So far we've seen how to make and execute a console program.
 Let's now look at how we can write code, which runs in our browser.
 All the websites you visit are created in a very similar fashion.